 A STAR+PLUS Home and Community Based Services (HCBS) program applicant or member must have a valid medical necessity (MN) determination before admission into the STAR+PLUS HCBS program.
 The determination of MN is based on a completed Medical Necessity and Level of Care (MN/LOC) Assessment.
 The applicant's or member's individual service plan (ISP) cost limit is calculated based on the MN/LOC Assessment information.

 The managed care organization (MCO) completes and submits MN/LOC Assessments to Texas Medicaid & Healthcare Partnership (TMHP) for STAR+PLUS HCBS program applicants or members.
 TMHP processes MN/LOC Assessments for applicants or members to determine MN and calculate a Resource Utilization Group (RUG).
-A RUG is a measure of nursing facility staffing intensity and is used in the STAR+PLUS HCBS program to:
+A RUG is a measure of nursing facility (NF) staffing intensity and is used in the STAR+PLUS HCBS program to:

 categorize needs for applicants or members; and

-establish the service plan cost limit.
+establish the ISP cost limit.

-When TMHP processes an MN/LOC Assessment, a three-alphanumeric digit RUG appears in the Level of Service record in the Service Authorization System (SAS) and in the TMHP Long Term Care (LTC) online portal.
+When TMHP processes an MN/LOC Assessment, a three-alphanumeric digit RUG appears in the Level of Service record in the Service Authorization System Online (SASO) and in the TMHP Long Term Care (LTC) Online Portal.
 An MN/LOC Assessment with incomplete information will result with a BC1 code instead of a RUG value.
 An MN/LOC Assessment resulting with a BC1 code does not have all of the information necessary for TMHP to accurately calculate a RUG for the member.
 Code BC1 is not a valid RUG to determine STAR+PLUS HCBS program eligibility.

 The MCO nurse must correct the information on the MN/LOC Assessment within 14 days of submitting the assessment that resulted in a BC1 code.
 After 14 days, the MCO nurse must inactivate the MN/LOC Assessment and resubmit the assessment with correct information to TMHP.

 For applicants or members needing a Medicaid eligibility financial decision, Program Support Unit (PSU) staff must notify the Medicaid for the Elderly and People with Disabilities (MEPD) specialist that the applicant or member meets MN.
 This notification can be by telephone or may be documented on Form H1746-A, MEPD Referral Cover Sheet, which PSU staff send to the MEPD specialist.
-The MEPD specialist may view the SAS or LTC online portal to confirm that the applicant or member has met the MN criteria.
+The MEPD specialist may view the SASO or LTC Online Portal to confirm that the applicant or member has met the MN criteria.

 3241.1 Medical Necessity Determination for Applicants Residing in Nursing Facilities